Rust Error Handling, Demystified

 • I want to be able to prototype experimentation code quickly, while still applying the lessons we learned with the custom error type in production. enum and related features are powerful, but I’m not sure I want to bother with them in my experimental code.

-• I also remember what we say.
+• I also remember what we said.
 If I write a library it should return the errors to the consumer and let him decide.
 It should almost never panic!().

 • Library should expose one error data type in their API even if internally it use anyhow and different options.
 I’m not sure I’m very clear on this point…